 Autonomy was another one that surprised me.
 Early on, we restructured our shift and call schedules so they made more sense for our team.
 It was amazing to decide for ourselves, instead of petitioning the hospital and waiting weeks for an answer.
 I’ve come to believe that physicians manage themselves much better than hospitals manage physicians.

 A common misconception about ownership is that we work harder.
-Sometimes this is definitely the case, but the beauty of partnership is that we control our finances.
+Sometimes this is definitely the case, but the beauty of physician-led partnership is that we control our finances.
 So unlike employees, we can choose to pay ourselves more for that extra work.

 SP: In my mind, culture is the number one factor that determines whether you’ll be happy in an organization.
 When an organization’s mission and values align with yours, you’re set up for a long, happy career.
 In my experience, many physician groups lack a strong culture and clearly defined values.